MicrosoftDocs/sdk-api/sdk-api-src/content/sensorsapi/ne-sensorsapi-magnetometeraccuracy.md

 #### - Unreliable

 The reported values have a high degree of inaccuracy.
 Apps will typically ask the user to calibrate the device whenever this value is returned.

+#### - Approximate

+The actual and reported values differ but may be accurate enough for some application.
+Apps that only need a relative value, like a virtual reality app, can continue without additional calibration.

+#### - High

+The actual and reported values are accurate.
+No additional calibration is needed.

 ## -remarks